wiesinghilker/n8n-nodes-listmonk/README.md

-# n8n node for mittwald mStudio API
+# n8n node for SevDesk API

 ## Overview

-This node enables the integration of the mittwald mStudio API into n8n to directly manage projects and other resources.
+This node integrates the SevDesk API into n8n to manage contacts, invoices, and other accounting resources.

 ![node-actions.png](node-actions.png)

 ## Installation

-Add the `@wiesinghilker/n8n-nodes-mittwald` package to your n8n installation:
+Add the `@wiesinghilker/n8n-nodes-sevdesk` package to your n8n installation:

 ![installation.png](installation.png)

 ## Configuration

-To use the mittwald API, you need an API token.
-You can generate this in your mStudio profile.
-Add the token in the node settings under API token.
+To use the SevDesk API, you need an API token from your SevDesk account.
+Enter the token in the node credentials.
+The node sends it as `Authorization` header to `https://my.sevdesk.de/api/v1`.